xprova/bisect-tau/README.md

-2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devics) the DUT must transition to the logic state indicated y `d`.
+2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devics) the DUT must transition to the logic state indicated by `d`.

-The DUT must be prepared as a spice sub-circuit and have the required ports.
-A minimum definition would therfore be something like the below:
+The DUT must be prepared as a spice sub-circuit and have the required ports so minimum definition would be something like:

 ```
 .SUBCKT mydut D Q QN CLK RESET